 However, the recording of lectures is not recommended.
 Studies have shown that students who take notes have better learning outcomes.
-Good note taking requires you to think about and systematize the material for yourself while you are listening to the lecture.
+Good note taking requires you to think about and synthesize the material for yourself while you are listening to the lecture.
 This will help you to recognize the central points the lecture makes, and to retain the material better.
-Good note taking is much more efficient and saves you a lot of time in the end.
+Good note taking is much more efficient and saves you time in the end.